 1. Get with Your Glamping Self

 The electric camping hob is your friend.
-It can be set up almost anywhere and when needs must, means you can make a warm meal.No they aren't as glamerous as your new Aga, or Rangemaster, but they will work just fine and dandy during the two week wait.
+It can be set up almost anywhere and when needs must, means you can make a warm meal.No they aren't as glamorous as your new Aga, or Rangemaster, but they will work just fine and dandy during the two week wait.

 Most people have one and many meals now a days can be made in the microwave (ask any student).
-The only warning we should say is that you will start to here the 'ding' sound the microwave makes when its done, in your sleep if you have a large family and are heating up a microwave meal one by one.
+The only warning we should say is that you will start to hear the 'ding' sound the microwave makes when its done in your sleep if you have a large family and are heating up a microwave meal one by one.
 Does it work though for the two week wait, 'ding.'

 3).
 No Utility?
 Bathtub it is

 We know desperate times call for desperate measures.
 Sometimes you can be without a sink for a very short period of time.
-We always try to put a temporary one in, every once in a while, you might be without one for a night.
+We always try to put a temporary one in but, every once in a while, you might be without one for a night.
 When this happen to us, we discovered that the bathtub was a fine place to wash up dishes, we just don't recommend taking a bath afterwards.